-A few days ago while my husband was watching interminable football game (after game, after game), I was scrolling through various financial sites and came across an older post written by The Passive Income Earner on how many stocks you should own in your portfolio.
+A few days ago while my husband was watching interminable football game (after game, after game), I was scrolling through various financial sites and came across some interesting articles asking how many stocks should you own in your portfolio.

 Some advisors say no more than 10.
 Some say that 20 to 25 would give good diversification and spread out risk.
-Others claim you need at least 50 or 60.
+Others claim you need at least 50 or 60 stocks in your portfolio.

 A poll conducted by Morningstar shows that the median number of holdings is 29.